 The largest island at 21 miles long and 11 miles wide is Saint Vincent, the so-called ‘mainland’.
 It is relatively uncommercial, with a lush rainforest and mountainous interior, as well as beautiful black sand volcanic beaches and traditional fishing villages.
 Hiking and birdwatching are rewarding activities, and underwater diving and snorkelling on the unspoiled reefs offer a colourful adventure.

 Additionally, Saint Vincent is widely known for the superb sailing conditions provided by its 32 sister islands and cays in the Grenadines.
 However, there are also peaceful and unpretentious corners on these islands that still bestow a dose of classic Caribbean charm, away from the busy marinas.

-Entry requirements – Saint Vincent and the Grenadines officially reopend on 1 July, with different entry requirements based on the traveller’s departure country and its associated level of risk.
+Entry requirements – Saint Vincent and the Grenadines has different entry requirements based on the traveller’s departure country and its associated level of risk.

 Regardless of the departure country, all travellers must fill out a Pre-Arrival Travel Form.
-Those coming from CARICOM countries must present a negative PCR test taken within 7 days of departure or have one done upon arrival with an agreement to quarantine for 24 hours to await results.
+Those coming from CARICOM countries must present a negative PCR test taken within 7 days of departure.

 Those arriving from all other nations (except USA) must present a negative PCR test taken within 5 days of departure or take one upon arrival with an agreement to quarantine until a negative result comes through.